 - Expected earnings growth.
 Since dividends are all about profitability, stocks with the highest dividend yield are those with higher long-term expected earnings growth.
 Expected earning growth between 5% to 15% is considered good.

 - Stick to companies with lower debt-to-equity ratios.
 No company will issue dividends when it is struggling to cover its debts.
-For this reason, make sure that the current and expected future debt-to-equity ratios of the companies you select are low.
+For this reason, ensure that the current and expected future debt-to-equity ratios of the companies you select are low.

 - Strong cash flows.
 Strong companies with good dividend yields always have strong cash flows.
-Cash flows represent the amount of money that a business brings in or spends over some time.
+Cash flows represent the amount of money a business brings in or spends over time.

 - The company’s industrial strengths.
 We are in a competitive market where companies close their doors daily.
 Others get bought by their competitors to stay afloat.
 So, if you are interested in buying stocks for dividends, focus on stocks with industry dominance.